orsonteodoro/oiledmachine-overlay/SECURITY.md

 * [11] A comprehensive isolation solution should be provided as default ON to isolate the crown jewels and crown jewel keys from network facing packages.
 A presence of a Dockerfile may hint default ON necessity.
   - Isolation eras for mainstream:  chroot (1979), DAC (1980-1990s), MAC (early 2000s), virtualization (2000s), syscall isolation (2005), app sandboxes (mid 2000s), containers (2010s)
   - Input isolation (aka X11 sandboxing or Wayland) - mitigation of keyboard snooping
-  - File system isolation - Either balanced-security mitigation of sensitive file exfiltration by visibility or root logical separation, or in other critical-security standards using both physical and logical separation.
+  - File system isolation - Either balanced-security mitigation of sensitive file exfiltration by visibility or root with logical separation, or in other critical-security standards using both physical and logical separation.
   - DAC isolation (aka UNIX file permissions) - balanced-security mitigation against exfiltration, data tampering, privilege escalation, code execution for files and directories
   - MAC isolation (aka SELinux, AppArmor) - critical-security mitigation against sensitive data exfiltration, data tampering, privilege escalation, code execution for any type of system resource
   - Memory isolation - mitigation of sensitive memory exfiltration